reactjs/react.dev/beta/src/pages/apis/usestate.md

 </Sandpack>

-Note that derived state must be set inside a condition like `prevCount !== count`, and there must be a call like `setPrevCount(count)` inside of it.
+Note that if you call a `set` function while rendering, it must be inside a condition like `prevCount !== count`, and there must be a call like `setPrevCount(count)` inside of the condition.
 Otherwise, your component would re-render in a loop until it crashes.

-If you can, try to avoid derived state.
-However, derived state is better than updating state in an effect.
+This pattern can be hard to understand and is usually best avoided.
+However, it's better than updating state in an effect.
 When you call the `set` function during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.
 This way, children don't need to render twice.